alphagov/government-service-design-manual/service-manual/phases/alpha.md

 * decision to progress to [beta phase](/service-manual/phases/beta.html)
 * final analysis on the research you have commissioned on user needs
 * options for the assisted digital support for your service

+## An ideal alpha

+For a worked example, we have written up some information on an [ideal alpha](/service-manual/phases/ideal-alphas.html)

 {:.phase-nav}
 * **[Next phase: beta](/service-manual/phases/beta.html)**